coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 it makes a successful saving throw and half damage if the saving throw fails.

-*Share Spells:* At the paladin's option, she may have any spell (but not any spell-like ability) she casts on herself also affect her mount.
+*Share Spells:* At the paladin’s option, she may have any spell (but not any spell-like ability) she casts on herself also affect her mount.

 The mount must be within 5 feet at the time of casting to receive the